 As reported in Legal Futures in February 2016 (but still as relevant today), the Bar Standards Board (BSB) has warned that barristers are at risk of being “squeezed out of the market by a declining case load, a surfeit of barristers and increasing competition from other regulated legal professionals as well as unregulated service providers.”

-Given that we have a great deal of experience working with leading advocates in Scotland and barristers in England and Wales, including several prominent QCs (including our founder Stephen Moore’s father George Moore QC), we thought that it would be useful to set out our thoughts on why barristers shouldn't view this news pessimistically, but instead think about how they can take advantage of current market conditions and make themselves more visible and instantly appealing than their competitors.
+Given that we have a great deal of experience working with leading advocates in Scotland and barristers in England and Wales, including several prominent QCs (including our founder Stephen Moore’s father George Moore QC and others such as Jonathan Fisher QC and Mark Kelly), we thought that it would be useful to set out our thoughts on why barristers shouldn't view this news pessimistically, but instead think about how they can take advantage of current market conditions and make themselves more visible and instantly appealing than their competitors.

 What are the main challenges for barristers?